franciskershaw/festiviews/testing.md

 #### Outstanding bugs

 There were a few bugs and general UX comments that time constraints did not allow me to work on before submission.
-However, I am very much keen to return to this project later with a version 2 that will put all of these as top priority and will be fixed before any further features are worked on.
+However, I am very much keen to return to this project later with a version 2 that will put all of these as top priority and will be fixed before any new features are worked on.

 *Form dropdown information not being fetched when editing reviews or festivals on Safari*

 This bug came out of user testing, as several of my testers are IOS users while I was primarily using Chrome and Android during development.
 Editing reviews, the form of which is composed mostly of dropdown menus, was not remembering the information for any dropdown information.
 It turns out this was because of a fix made after the HTML validator flagged an error regarding my lack of use of a default *option* element on these forms.
-Once I included this default option, Safari automatically would just choose this default option instead of selecting the previously submitted information.
+Once I included this default option, Safari automatically would just choose this default option instead of selecting the previously submitted information - even when hiding the option using CSS.
 Research online showed me this was a common issue with the way Safari is set up, and the issue was not appearing on Chrome and Safari.

 To ensure full cross browser compatibility on V2, this will be a high priority task in the future.